DFHack/dfhack/docs/plugins/buildingplan.rst

 mechanisms when unlinking to perform this step automatically.

-For any linked building that is a lever, a ``Pull`` button also appears next to it on the ``Show linked buildings`` tab.
-Clicking it queues a high-priority ("do now") "pull the lever" job on that lever without having to navigate to the lever itself.
+For any linked building that is a lever, a ``Pull`` button also appears next to it on the ``Show linked buildings`` tab, with a glyph showing the lever's current position.
+Clicking it queues a high-priority ("do now") pull-lever job without having to navigate to the lever itself; click it again to cancel the job.
-The button changes to ``Queued`` once a pull job is pending; click it again to cancel that job, again without navigating to the lever.